iIonel/FrOW-Fruits-On-The-Web-/README.md

 ## Fruits On The Web
-educational game for children to learn fruits and vegetables
+Educational game for children to learn fruits and vegetables